ranjib/chef-lxc/README.md

 [Chef](http://www.getchef.com/) integration for [LXC](http://linuxcontainers.org/).

 ## Installation
-Note: This library depends on [ruby-lxc](https://github.com/lxc/ruby-lxc), a native liblxc binding, ruby-lxc will be released around April, 2014(alongside LXC 1.0, Ubuntu 14.04 release).
-Till then, use bundler to experiement with chef-lxc.
+This library depends on [ruby-lxc](https://github.com/lxc/ruby-lxc), a native liblxc binding.

-Add this line to your application's Gemfile:

-    gem 'chef-lxc', github: 'ranjib/chef-lxc'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Use standard rubygem way to install chef-lxc

     $ gem install chef-lxc

 ## Usage

+There are three ways you can use chef-lxc.
+* Use the command line tool
+* Use the lxc resource/provider from any chef recipe
+* Use the Chef::LXCHelper module from any arbitrary ruby script.

+### CLI examples

 - Execute a chef recipe against a running container (like chef-apply)
   ```sh
   lxc-create -n test -t ubuntu